pouchdb/pouchdb/docs/_guides/updating-deleting.md

       rev 1
 ```

+{% include anchor.html title="Updating documents" hash="updating-documents" %}

+After a document has been retrieved from PouchDB with `get()`, updating it with new values or fields (often referred to as properties or keys) is just like updating a regular JavaScript object.
+Remember to insert the newly updated document back into PouchDB, using `put()`.

+When you are ready to start updating documents, jump to the section on [how to update documents correctly](/guides/documents.html#updating-documents-correctly).

+If you want to try out a modern way to accomplish this, check out [this article](/2015/03/05/taming-the-async-beast-with-es7.html) on how to work with PouchDB using async/await.

 {% include anchor.html title="Deleting documents" hash="deleting-documents" %}

 When you `remove()` a document, it's not really deleted; it just gets a `_deleted` attribute added to it.